Oxytocin in Prader-Willi Syndrome

 • The team at the Rare Diseases Reference Centre for Prader-Willi Syndrome and other rare forms of obesity with eating disorders, led by Professor Maithé Tauber at the Toulouse University Hospital, for clinical studies,

-• The research team led by Françoise Muscatelli, Research Director of the CNRS (French National Centre for Scientific Research) at INSERM’s Institut de Neurobiologie de la Méditerranée (Marseilles), Unit 901, for pre-clinical studies.
+• The research team led by Françoise Muscatelli, Research Director of the CNRS (French National Centre for Scientific Research) at INSERM’s Institut de Neurobiologie de la Méditerranée (Marseille), Unit 901, for pre-clinical studies.

 The link between oxytocin and Prader-Willi syndrome